Child Care Subsidy & Support

 At the end of your child’s time in the 4-Year-Old Kinder classroom, the Early Childhood Teacher creates a Transition Learning and Development Statement which is a celebration of your child’s strengths, successes, and information on how they learn.
 This is the main handover document that we create so when your child meets their new Prep teacher, the teacher already knows the way your child learns.
 This helps to maximise learning in the classroom from the very start.

-We’re proud of the School Readiness Program we run at Journey Early Learning and encourage families to contact the centre’s Early Childhood Teacher directly for more information regarding their child’s transition to school.
+We’re proud of the Kinder+ Program we run at Journey Early Learning and encourage families to contact the centre’s Early Childhood Teacher directly for more information regarding their child’s transition to school.

-Want to find out more about our Kindergarten program?
+Want to find out more about our Kinder+ program?
 Talk to your local Journey centre today!

 Latest Articles